-- You can check what dates and types of trip are available using our availability calendar then contact us to make a reservation.
+- You can check what dates and types of trip are available using our availability calendar then pay your deposit/payment online to book it.

 After your Trip is Booked

 - You MUST call 07850 171722 the evening before your trip between 5.00pm and 7.00pm to check the weather isn’t too rough to go to sea and confirm departure times (which may occasionally vary) and for a full briefing for the trip.

 - If the trip is cancelled due to rough seas you can move your booking to another suitable date or request a refund.

 How to Find Us and Directions

-Grey Viking is located at: Pontoon 6, Brighton Marina, Brighton, East Sussex BN2 5UP – directly opposite the restaurants on the main boardwalk.
+Grey Viking is located at: Pontoon 6, Brighton Marina, Brighton, East Sussex BN2 5UP – directly opposite Cafe Rouge on the main boardwalk.
 The ramp to access pontoon 5 is by the West Quay pub.
 Our telephone number is 07850 171722.

 By Car: From the A27 take the B2123.
 Turn right at first set of traffic lights, sign posted for Brighton Town Centre, Racecourse and Marina Village.
 Turn left at second set of traffic lights, past the Racecourse and follow the signs for the Marina Village.
 Alternatively, follow A23 (London Road) and turn left at seafront onto A259.